AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - Internationalization testing

 ## **Conclusions:**
-- Only a small part of the application was covered because this was the request.
+- The scope of the testing was intentionally limited to a small section of the application, as per the specified request;

-- I think that the more you test, the more defects you discover or improvement ideas;
+- In my experience, the more extensive the testing, the greater the likelihood of uncovering defects or generating improvement ideas;

-- It seems that this app has many more bugs;
+- It appears that the application may have more undiscovered bugs based on the issues encountered during the testing process;

-- Working with Jira and Zephyr was a challenge because I didn't use them before but in the end it was quite easy.
-I  think I should explore them more in my future projects because it helped me in this one and I liked using them.
+- Using Jira and Zephyr presented an initial challenge, given my lack of prior experience with these tools.
+However, as I became more familiar with them, the process proved to be relatively straightforward.
+Moving forward, I am inclined to explore these tools further in my upcoming projects, as they not only facilitated this project but also resonated positively with my workflow.